 - Seek shelter during storms.
 Move to the lower fort area, and avoid the trails during threatening weather.

 - Heat exhaustion/heat stroke are possible in the summer months; we encourage all visitors to stay vigilant about drinking water.
-We offer water fountains/refill stations in the visitor center, visitor center restrooms.
+We offer water fountains/refill stations in the visitor center, and visitor center restrooms.
 No vending machines are available within the park.

 - Respect all wildlife.
 Watch but do not touch, feed, or tease any animals.
 Deer, alligators, birds, raccoons, snakes, and turtles inhabit the park.

 - Alligators are native to coastal Georgia and you may encounter them in Fort Pulaski's moat, and on the grassy areas around the fort.

 - Do not approach any alligator or allow children or pets to do so.
 Stay at least 10 feet away.

 - Do not feed or throw objects at any alligators.